MichaelTangeraas/MichaelTangeraas/README.md

 # Hey there! 👋 I'm Ivar Michael Tangeraas.
-I'm a passionate 3rd year IT student based in the southern parts of Norway.
-Armed with a bachelor's degree in interactive media & design – game development, I've embarked on a journey into the world of IT.
-My enthusiasm for technology, combined with a knack for creative problem-solving and a natural inclination for leadership, makes me ever-ready to tackle new challenges and soak up fresh knowledge.
+I'm a passionate IT consultant based in the southern parts of Norway.

-🌱 Currently, working on my final bachelor's degree project at Egde Consulting.
+🌱 Currently, exploring exciting opportunities with generative AI at Egde.

-🌳 Previously, worked as an intern at the Norwegian Mapping Authority (Kartverket) during the fall semester of 2023, following an enriching summer internship at Egde Consulting in 2023.
+🌳 Previously, conducted my bachelor's degree at the University of Agder.

 💻 Current Tech Stack & Interests:
 - **Frontend:** React, Next.js, Typescript, MVC, Tailwind, CSS, HTML, and more.